tajammalw/sdai-ic-d4-css-classes/README.md

 ## Description 📄
 For this assignment, our team has been hired to create a visually appealing landing page for a growing pet adoption shelter, Furever Friends Pet Rescue.

-Your task is to apply CSS class selectors to style various elements on the page.
-CSS class selectors empower you to create professional and maintainable web designs, which enhances your career as a web developer.
+You are a junior developer learning the ropes, and your task is to learn and apply CSS class selectors to style various elements on the page.
+This will empower you to create professional and maintainable web designs, which will open doors for your career as a web developer.

-Now, let's elevate your CSS skills by practicing with class selectors and understanding how to apply styles consistently.
+Now, let's elevate your CSS skills by practicing some class selectors and understanding how to apply styles consistently to a project.

 ---